05/03/25

 4. Deliverability

-In short, ‘SMS deliverability is a percentage that shows how many messages are being delivered successfully’, and is an important metric to consider.
+In short, ‘SMS deliverability is the metric that shows marketers what percentage of their sent SMS messages successfully reach recipients’, and is an important metric to consider.

 Generally speaking, as SMS messaging is incredibly simple, it tends to have a higher deliverability and open rate when compared to MMS messages.